Securing Web Applications

 Here you are going to perform some custom profile alterations to help secure the web site.
 You are going to make sure hackers cannot see error codes returned, scrub the response headers of extraneous and potentially dangerous information and encrypt the persistence cookie to prevent tampering.

-Obtain the cookie name and information by browsing to https://10.1.10.115/ and open the Display Cookie.
-The cookie name is everything in front of the = sign.
+1. Obtain the cookie name and information by opening the Developer tools on Chrome (press F12) and then browsing to https://10.1.10.115/.
+Select the Network Tab on Developer Tools and Then Cookies.
+The cookie name starts with BIGip****.
 How BIG-IP creates cookies for Cookie Insert persistence can be found at https://support.f5.com/csp/article/K6917.
 After reading this article you could craft a cookie to hit a particular server.

 Q1.
 What is the cookie name?
 Note the information after the cookie.